Be ambassadors of peace in your communities—Minister of Youth and Sports | Ghana News Agency

 “It is vital that you recognise the immense power you hold in shaping a peaceful and secure future for all of us.
 Your involvement in promoting peace and security is not only beneficial but necessary for the stability and development of our country.

-“Election is the cornerstone of our democracy, but they also bring with it the risk of tension and conflict.
+“Election is the cornerstone of our democracy, but it also brings with it the risk of tension and conflict.
 It is during these times that your role in maintaining peace becomes crucial.
 Let us prioritise the welfare of our nation above all else, and work together to ensure a fair, transparent, and peaceful election,” he said.

 Mr Charles Abani, United Nations Resident Coordinator called for the proper integration of the youth into society to prevent their involvement in social vices.